aws-samples/amazon-managed-service-for-apache-flink-examples/java/JdbcSink/README.md

 ### Running on Amazon Managed Service for Apache Flink

-To run the application in Amazon Managed Service for Apache Flink make sure the application configuration has the following:
+To run the application in Amazon Managed Service for Apache Flink ensure the application configuration has the following:
 * VPC networking
 * The selected Subnets can route traffic to the PostgreSQL database
 * The Security Group allows traffic from the application to the database